Tougher hare coursing sentences announced - why new guidelines matter in the fight against poaching

 'Clear message'

-Claire Wright, CLA national lead on poaching and hare coursing, said:
+In response to the news, CLA national lead on poaching and hare coursing, Claire Wright, said:

 Chief Inspector Kevin Lacks-Kelly, Head of the UK National Wildlife Crime Unit, said: